 6. Shaving matters.

 Put your hand up if you stop shaving your legs in winter.
 Ok, that rules out 90% of you – so the other 10% that keeps their pins silky and smooth even when they’re being hidden away by stockings and leggings, listen up.
 Shaving can irritate dry skin – and scrape away its natural oils.
 To care for your skin mid-shave, always use a proper shaving cream, oil or gel – and ensure that you’re shaving in the right direction, which is against the direction of the hair growth, for those wondering.
 A sharp razor is also essential as blunt ones just cause added irritation to your skin.
+Don't forget to separate razors based on the area you use it to shave to avoid infections as well!

 7. Be sun smart (even when it’s cold).

 The sun is one of the major causes of dry and irritated skin.
 And make no mistake, just because it’s not sizzling out there doesn’t mean you’re not being hit with UV rays when you’re outdoors.
-Your body is probably safe with all the layers you’re wearing, but be sure to use an SPF 30 sun cream (year-round, that is) on your face in addition to your makeup and/or moisturizer.
+Your body is probably safe with all the layers you’re wearing, but be sure to use an SPF 30 facial sun screen (year-round, that is) on your face in addition to your makeup and/or moisturizer.
 And to prevent chapped lips, keep them protected with an SPF 15 lip balm and reapply regularly